serverless/dashboard/docs/instrumentation.md

-Once you have added the AWS Account Integration, you will need to enable instrumentation on each AWS Lambda function to enable metric, log, trace, span, error, and warning collection in Serverless Console.
+Once you have added the AWS Account Integration, you will need to enable instrumentation on each AWS Lambda function to enable metric, log, trace, span, and events collection in Serverless Console.

 Currently Instrumentation is supported for the Node.js 14+ runtime only;
 however, Python and Go support are coming soon.